 Here is a sample portion of a report:

 To get the relative abundances, you just need to divide each cell by the column sum:

 In this above example, 4 OTU’s are listed.
 For the first sample (S0001), 43.31% of the sequences were of OTU ID #1 and 0.18% were of OTU ID #2.
 In contrast, for sample S0002, 48.44% were of OTU ID #1 and 46.88% were of OTU ID #2.
 Note, in report files, these percentages will always sum to 1 in a column.

 The library matching file will look something like this…

 The first column is OTU ID.
 This is the identification number of the OTU that you will use to match OTU’s in your data file.

-The second column is the genus of the species that are in our library that match or closely match with the OTU.
+The second column are the species in our library that match or closely match with the OTU.

-To use this file, you start with the OTU ID in the data file and then use this library file as reference.
-If a particular sequence is matched with OTU ID #1, then it is likely either species of the genus Callitropsis and/or Juniperus.
+To use these files to interpret your data, you start with the OTU ID in the data file and then use this library file as reference.
+If a particular sequence is matched with OTU ID #1, then it is likely either species of the genus Brachyglottis and/or Saussurea.
 Note the species could be from a different genus that is not in our library but is closely related.

-If an OTU does not match at the 97% level with any species in the database, there will not be any species listed on the library matching page.
-You will have to manually query the database to find the best match.
-To do this, go to the FASTA (pronounced FAST-AY) file.
+If you want to manually examine the matching of sequences and species, you will have to manually query a database to find the best match.
+To do this, go to the FASTA (pronounced FAST-AY) file (with the suffix .fna).
 Find the OTU ID in question.
 Copy the sequence next to it.
 Go to http://blast.ncbi.nlm.nih.gov/Blast.cgi.
 Select nucleotide blast.
 Paste the OTU sequence in the box where it asks for the FASTA sequence.
 Hit BLAST.